"The Final Last Hurrah!"

 November 1-4 (Thursday-Sunday)

-Breakfast coupons will be provided for guests upon check-in for use in the hotel restaurant.
+Breakfast coupons will be provided for guests upon check-in for use in the hotel restaurant for the breakfast buffet.

-3:00-10:00pm: Hospitality room will be open - LaCholla Room 101 (first floor) - come here to pick up your reunion packets and name badges, have some drinks and snacks, and meet and greet other attendees
+Noon-10:30pm: Hospitality room will be open - LaCholla Room 101 (first floor) - come here to pick up your reunion packets and name badges, have some drinks and snacks, and meet and greet other attendees.

 FRIDAY, November 2

-10:15am: You can do one of two things at this point: (1) return on the bus to the hotel OR (2) museum tours (either with docent or on your own) (walking tours)
+10:15am: Museum tours (either with docent or on your own) (walking tours)

 After dinner – 11:30pm: Hospitality room open (LaCholla, Rm 101)